moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A string indicating the version of the streaming format to which this catalog applies.
 The structure of the version string is defined by the streaming format.

 ### Tracks {#tracks}
 An array of track objects {{trackobject}}.
-If the tracks field is present then the catalog field MUST NOT be present.
+If the 'tracks' field is present then the 'catalog' field MUST NOT be present.

 ### Catalogs {#catalogs}
 An array of catalog objects {{catalogobject}}.
-If the catalogs field is present then the tracks field MUST NOT be present.
+If the 'catalogs' field is present then the 'tracks' field MUST NOT be present.
+A catalog MUST NOT list itself in the catalog array.

 ### Catalog object {#catalogobject}
 A catalog object is a collection of fields whose location is specified as 'RC', 'TC' or 'RTC' in Table 1.